'Pad Man' faces 'Terminator' in Sri Lanka vote fight - Journal du Cameroun

 While Rajapaksa has no experience in politics, he makes up for it by campaigning with his charismatic older brother Mahinda.

 Facing allegations of corruption and nepotism, Mahinda lost his attempt for a third term in January 2015.
-His attempt to become prime minister in legislative elections later that year also failed.
+His bid to become prime minister in legislative elections later that year also failed.

 A new constitutional amendment barred him from contesting the presidency again, leaving his brother to take up the family mantle.

-But, Gotabhaya’s attempt to piggyback on his elder brother has faltered.
-When asked tough questions at his only public press conference during the three-month long campaign, he turned to Mahinda for answers and was ridiculed by opponents.
+But Gotabhaya’s attempt to piggyback on his elder brother has faltered.
+When asked tough questions at his only public press conference during the three-month campaign, he turned to Mahinda for answers and was ridiculed by opponents.

-He also brushed aside questions about war crimes during the final offensive of the Tamil war during which some 40,000 Tamil civilians are said to have been killed.
+He also brushed aside questions about war crimes during the final offensive of the Tamil war, during which some 40,000 Tamil civilians are alleged to have been killed.

 “Why are you talking all the time on the past?
 Ask (about) the future,” he asked.
 “I am trying to become the president of the future Sri Lanka.
 So if you concentrate on the future, it is better.”

-He is on bail facing prosecution for allegedly siphoning off hundreds of thousands of state cash to build a monument for his parents when his brother was president.
+He is on bail facing prosecution for allegedly siphoning off state cash to build a monument for his parents when his brother was president.

 Gotabhaya has denied allegations that he received millions of dollars by way of kickbacks from a second-hand aircraft purchase from Ukraine in 2007.
 He has not been indicted but police are investigating the purchase.